-The program arrived at the perfect time, relieving the emerging stress of frontline workers as the world shifted dramatically in 2020.
+The program arrived at the perfect time, relieving the emerging stress of frontline workers as the world shifted dramatically in 2020 during the COVID-19 pandemic.

 Buckeye Paws dogs with members of the Air Force on the helipad at the medical center

-Buckeye Paws dogs Ashby and Shiloh attend a ceremony for an Ohio National Guard member atop the helipad at the Ohio State Wexner Medical Center.
-Members of the National Guard were stationed throughout the Ohio State Wexner Medical Center to assist during a COVID-19 surge.
+Buckeye Paws dogs Ashby and Shiloh join a ceremony honoring an Ohio National Guard member atop the helipad at the Ohio State Wexner Medical Center.
+National Guard members were stationed throughout the medical center to assist during a COVID-19 surge.

 Shiloh a Buckeye Paws therapy dog poses for a photo